MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/microsoft-dynamics-gp-configuration.md

 1. Open the Programs and Features control panel.

-2. Select the Microsoft Dynamics GP 2018 application and then click Change.
+2. Select the [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 application and then click Change.

 3. In the Program Maintenance window, click Add/Remove Features.